Rishadey/Rishadey/README.md

 - 👋 Hi, I’m @Rishadey
-- 👀 I’m interested in Web designing nd main UI/UX
+- 👀 I’m interested in Web Development, Web designing and Data analysing.
-- 🌱 I’m currently learning ...

 <!---
 Rishadey/Rishadey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.